ArchieCall/AccurateSleepOld/README.md

 This function works as follows: the concept of burn_time is advanced, where burn_time  is a threshold where 99% of typical sleep() calls fall below this level.
 Of course

-*There is an impact of sleep_ns on computer cpu loading!
-*The effect is summarized in the table below.
+The impact of sleep_ns on computer cpu loading is summarized below.

 sleep_time   |        cpu load
 -----------  |        --------